jjureta/RepData_PeerAssessment1/PA1_template.md

 median_total_number_filled <- median(daily_steps_filled$steps)
 ```

-With empty values replaced by the mean value of empty interval, the total mean and total median values are changed.
+With empty values replaced by the mean value of the empty interval, the total mean and total median values are changed.
 Before the empty values are replaced, the mean was 9354.2295082 and median was 10395.
 Once empty variables replaced the mean value is 1.0765639\times 10^{4} and the median is 10762.

 ## Are there differences in activity patterns between weekdays and weekends?